-The two tax return has been submitted on its time in addition to paid the due tax and awaiting the inspection.
+The tax return has been submitted on its time and the due tax paid based on the submitted tax returns.

-40-2 Stamp Duty
+41-2 Stamp Duty

 - Periods from beginning of the activity till 31 July 2006

 The Bank's branches and departments have been inspected, and the inspection resulted in claims, some of which have been paid, while other claims remain in dispute and are pending before the administrative judiciary court and have not yet been decided upon.